 The top four ways to mitigate financial strain with automation

-Depending on manual eligibility checks is initially expensive (the estimated cost to providers is $5.30 per transaction), but it can also lead to high rejection and denial rates due to inaccurate information, which adds cost beyond the initial inquiry.
-Integrated, automated systems can check eligibility during appointment setting, several days before an appointment and again on the day of the visit, ensuring patient coverage, so there is a lower chance of a claim denial or a surprise medical bill later.
+Relying on manual eligibility checks is initially expensive (the estimated cost to providers is $5.30 per transaction), but it can also lead to high rejection and denial rates due to inaccurate information, which adds cost beyond the initial inquiry.
+Integrated, automated systems can check eligibility during appointment setting, several days before an appointment and again on the day of the visit, ensuring patient coverage, so there is a lower chance of a claim denial or a surprise bill later.

 Preparing cost estimations is a complicated process that pulls together individualized insurance plan data with payer fee schedules and expected treatments and procedures.
 As with other methods that depend on manual labor, cost estimations are time-consuming and run the risk of errors and inaccuracy.
 Automated estimates produce comprehensive quotes in seconds, allowing for the patient to prepare for future costs or discuss payment options before treatment is rendered.